 Not for: Parents with a purely academic outlook might find the Stormont approach too ‘soft’, and girls who don’t want to get messy, build things, work up a sweat on the sports field and generally get stuck in.

 Dare to disagree:

 Don’t take my word for it!
 Have a look for yourself.
-To arrange a visit, call or email: 01707 654037; firstname.lastname@example.org.
+There’s an Open Morning on 26 March or to arrange a private tour, call 01707 654037 or e-mail firstname.lastname@example.org